FireAstrox/SymergyWeb/README.md

    - Modify the styling in `MapView.jsx` to change how components appear on the map
    - Update the GeoJSON processing to add new features

+## Environment Variables

+The backend uses the following environment variables:

+- `MQTT_BROKER`: MQTT broker address
+- `MQTT_PORT`: MQTT broker port (default: 1883)
+- `MQTT_USERNAME`: MQTT username
+- `MQTT_PASSWORD`: MQTT password

+You can set these variables in a `.env` file in the backend directory or through your deployment environment.

 ## License